grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="zdoom.png" position="center" >}}

-zDoom was only an imitation of the original game Doom, in reality it was much closer to Doom's predecesor, Wolfenstein 3D.
+zDoom was only an imitation of the original game Doom, in reality, it was much closer to Doom's predecessor, Wolfenstein 3D.

 ### Wolfenstein 3D
 Most articles and videos about ray casting start with Wolfenstein 3D, and for good reason.